-This document assumes that you are familiar with Bazel and provides advice on structuring your projects to take full advantage of Bazel's features.
+This page assumes you are familiar with Bazel and provides guidelines and advice on structuring your projects to take full advantage of Bazel’s features.

 The overall goals are: